 AP Seminar students are assessed with two through-course performance tasks and one end-of-course exam.
 The performance tasks consist of a team project and presentation, and an individual research-based essay and presentation.
 All three assessments are summative and are used to calculate a final AP score of 1 to 5.

-The two through-course performance tasks for AP Seminar are teacher-scored.
+Written performance task components are scored by the College Board and presentations are teacher-scored.
 The end-of-course exam is in May; it takes two hours and consists of three short-answer questions and one essay question.